MariaKholi/MariaKholi.github.io/_posts/2019-11-19-welcome-to-FirstBlog.markdown

 3- Which techniques have you used?

-I’ve used variables for my colors and font-styles.
+I’ve tried to use variables for my colors and font-styles.

 4- Pros and cons?